joshcanhelp/josh-to-11/input/posts/2023/2023-07-06-technical-interview.md

 - I read a few posts from their blog, if they have one
 - I'll look through their LinkedIn, if they have it

 What I'm looking for here are ways to personalize the questions that I have and hooks to keep them talking if I'm not getting a lot out of them.
-If you want, but don't need, experience with, for example, data pipelines, then look for experience in their resume.
+If you want, but don't need, experience with, say, data pipelines, then look for experience in their resume.
 If there is not a hint of data experience, and that's not a show-stopper, then don't ask about it.
 If they built Kafka topics and Airflow jobs for a year, then don't ask if they have data experience or not, ask them about "position ABC at company XYZ" and use the words they used.
 You'll show them that you cared enough to do work ahead of time and avoid wasting valuable time.

 Be careful here, though, because the more personal you get, the less consistent you will be across all the interviews.
 Use the information you glean to pick your questions and tweak them, not to ask easy questions you know they have an answer for (or to ask questions you know they won't have a clue about).
 Use what you learn to preface questions, focus them, or eliminate them altogether.

 One more thing I do at this stage is to write down an extra question or two just to make sure I have enough to work with.
 I find that that I'm the most nervous when I don't have enough questions to ask.
-9 times out of 10 the interview is at risk of going long but every once in a while you get someone with tense, efficient answers and you're looking at the clock with 20 minutes left and nothing left to ask.
-Add a few questions at the end of your list so you end up disappointed you didn't have more time rather than stressed out that it's going too long.
+9 times out of 10 the interview is at risk of going long but every once in a while you get someone with terse, efficient answers and you're looking at the clock with 20 minutes left and nothing left to ask.
+Add a few questions at the end of your list so you end up disappointed you didn't have more time rather than stressed out that time is crawling.

 ## During the interview

 Hopefully your anxiety about potentially altering the course of a person's life is reduced a bit but, like all things that happen during the messiness of being a human, you are not guaranteed a fun time just because you followed my advice.

-I find the hardest part about the interview itself is navigating the awkwardness I explained above.
+I find the hardest part about the interview itself is navigating the awkwardness I've talked about throughout this post.
 There are so many dynamics at play that it can be hard for all parties to stay focused on the task at hand.
 This often culminates in a situation that makes the candidate ramble, meander away from the question being asked, clam up, or misspeak.

 {% callout %}
 The most important thing to keep in mind is that <strong>signs of anxiety are not indications that the person is a bad fit for the job</strong>.